bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 6. README
 7. ref.fa

 Note we have provided both paired-end and mate-pairs reads (see included README for details).
-Make sure to look at all of the reads for the coverage analysis and kmer analysis, as well as in the assembly.

 ## Assignment

 #### Question 1.
-Coverage Analysis
+Coverage simulator

-- Question 1a.
-How long is the reference genome?
-[Hint: Try `samtools faidx`]
-- Question 1b.
-How many reads are provided and how long are they?
-Make sure to measure each file separately [Hint: Try `FastQC`]
-- Question 1c.
-How much coverage do you expect to have?
-[Hint: A little arthmetic]
-- Question 1d.
-Plot the average quality value across the length of the reads [We want a screenshot from `FastQC`]
+- Question 1.1.
+How many 100bp reads are needed to sequence a 1Mbp genome to 5x coverage?
+How many are needed for 15x coverage?

+- Question 1.2.
+Write a program to simulate sequencing 5x coverage of a 1Mbp genome with 100bp reads and plot the histogram of coverage.
+Note you do not need to actually output the sequences of the reads, you can just randomly sample positions in the genome and record the coverage.
+You do not need to consider the strand of each read.
+The start position of each read should have a uniform random probabilty at each possible starting position (1 through 999,901).
+You can record the coverage in an array of 1M positions.
+Overlay the histogram with a Poisson distribution with lambda=5

+- Question 1.3.
+Using the histogram from Q1.2, how much of the genome has not been sequenced (has 0x coverage)?
+How well does this match Poisson expectations?

+- Question 1.4.
+Now repeat the analysis with 15x coverage: 1. simulate the appropriate number of reads, 2. make a histogram, 3. overlay a Poisson distribution with lambda=15, 4. compute the number of bases with 0x coverage, and 5. evaluate how well it matches the Poisson expectation.

 #### Question 2.
-Kmer Analysis

-Use `Jellyfish` to count the 21-mers in the reads data.
-Make sure to use the "-C" flag to count cannonical kmers, otherwise your analysis will not correctly account for the fact that your reads come from either strand of DNA.

-- Question 2a.
-How many kmers occur exactly 50 times?
-[Hint: try `jellyfish histo`]
-- Question 2b.
-What are the top 10 most frequently occurring kmers [Hint: try `jellyfish dump` along with `sort` and `head`]
-- Question 2c.
-What is the estimated genome size based on the kmer frequencies?
-[Hint: upload the jellyfish histogram to [GenomeScope](http://genomescope.org) and report the min "Genome Haploid Length" in the "Results" section]
-- Question 2d.
-How well does the GenomeScope genome size estimate compare to the reference genome?
-[Hint: In a sentence or two]

-#### Question 3.
 De novo assembly

-Assemble the reads using `Spades`.
-Spades will *not* run on Windows you must use a linux or mac environment.
+Assemble the reads using `Spades`. <!---Spades will *not* run on Windows you must use a linux or mac environment.-->

-- Question 3a.
+- Question 2.1.
 How many contigs were produced?
 [Hint: try `grep -c '>' contigs.fasta`]
-- Question 3b.
+- Question 2.2.
 What is the total length of the contigs?
 [Hint: try `samtools faidx`, plus a short script if necessary]
-- Question 3c.
+- Question 2.3.
 What is the size of your largest contig?
 [Hint: check `samtools faidx` plus `sort -n`]
-- Question 3d.
+- Question 2.4.
 What is the contig N50 size?
 [Hint: Write a short script if necessary]

-#### Question 4.
+#### Question 3.
 Whole Genome Alignment

 Use `MUMmer` for whole genome alignment.

-- Question 4a.
+- Question 3.1.
 What is the average identify of your assembly compared to the reference?
 [Hint: try `dnadiff`]
-- Question 4b.
+- Question 3.2.
 What is the length of the longest alignment [Hint: try `nucmer` and `show-coords`]
-- Question 4c.
+- Question 3.3.
 How many insertions and deletions are in the assembly?
 [Hint: try `dnadiff`]

-#### Question 5.
+#### Question 4.
 Decoding the insertion

-- Question 5a.
+- Question 4.1.
 What is the position of the insertion in your assembly?
 Provide the corresponding position in the reference.
 [Hint: try `show-coords`]
-- Question 5b.
+- Question 4.2.
 How long is the novel insertion?
 [Hint: try `show-coords`]
-- Question 5c.
+- Question 4.3.
 What is the DNA sequence of the encoded message?
 [Hint: try `samtools faidx` to extract the insertion]
-- Question 5d.
+- Question 4.4.
 What is the secret message?
-[Hint: Run the provided script `dna-decode.py` to decode the string from 5c.]
+[Hint: Run the provided script `dna-decode.py` to decode the string from 4.3.]

 ## Submission